IBM-Cloud/terraform-provider-ibm/examples/ibm-private-dns/README.md

-# Key Protect Key example
+# Private DNS resource example

 This example shows how to private dns zone, permitted network and records.